Content Map Terms

 Ways to reduce cancer risk

-To help women with BRCA changes, some experts did a study that let them predict how much breast and ovarian cancer risk could be reduced by:
+To help those with BRCA changes, experts did a study of women with BRCA changes to predict how much breast and ovarian cancer risk could be reduced by certain methods.
+These methods include:

 • Having the breasts removed (mastectomy).